MoniIgnacio/client-sibarita/README.md

 ## ✨ About Us ✨

 > Hi!
-We are [Ignacio MONI] and [Jelle MANZANO HAAGSMA].

--Jelle: a junior fullstack javascript developer, with a solid background in tourism that always had an interest in all that revolves around computer science/programming.
+We are [Ignacio MONI] and [Jelle MANZANO HAAGSMA] we're junior's fullstack developer, always interested in all that revolves around computer science/programming.

 ---